onsi/gomega/index.md

     }).Should(BeTrue())

 > As with synchronous assertions, you can annotate asynchronous assertions by passing a format string and optional inputs after the `OmegaMatcher`.

 ---

+##Making Assertions in Helper Functions

+While writing [custom matchers](#adding_your_own_matchers) is an expressive way to make assertions against your code, it is often more convenient to write one-off helper functions like so:

+    var _ = Describe("Turboencabulator", func() {
+        ...
+        assertTurboencabulatorContains(components ...string) {
+            components, err := turboEncabulator.GetComponents()
+            Expect(err).NotTo(HaveOccurred())

+            Expect(components).To(HaveLen(components))
+            for _, component := range components {
+                Expect(components).To(ContainElement(component))
+            }
+        }

+        It("should have components", func() {
+            assertTurboEncabulatorContains("semi-boloid slots", "grammeters")
+        })
+    })

+This makes your tests more expressive and reduces boilerplate.
+However, when an assertion in the helper fails the line numbers provided by Gomega are unhelpful.
+Instead of pointing you to the line in your test that failed, they point you the line in the helper.

+To get around this, Gomega provides versions of `Expect` and `Eventually` named `ExpectWithOffset` and `EventuallyWithOffset` that allow you to specify an *offset* in the callstack.
+The offset is the first argument to these functions.

+With this, we can rewrite our helper as:

+    assertTurboencabulatorContains(components ...string) {
+        components, err := turboEncabulator.GetComponents()
+        ExpectWithOffset(1, err).NotTo(HaveOccurred())

+        ExpectWithOffset(1, components).To(HaveLen(components))
+        for _, component := range components {
+            ExpectWithOffset(1, components).To(ContainElement(component))
+        }
+    }

+now, failed assertions will point to the correct call to the helper in the test.

+---